ufal/npfl122/tasks/az_quiz.md

 #### Points: **10** bonus only

-In this bonus-only exercise, use Monte Carlo Tree Search to learn an agent for a simplified version of [AZ Kvíz](https://cs.wikipedia.org/wiki/AZ-kv%C3%ADz).
+In this bonus-only exercise, use Monte Carlo Tree Search to learn an agent for a simplified version of [AZ-kvíz](https://cs.wikipedia.org/wiki/AZ-kv%C3%ADz).
 In our version, the agent does not have to answer questions and we use a fixed distribution of a correct answer.